yujihamaguchi/excelAsRDS/README.md

-excel-as-rds
+excelAsRDS
 ============

-Excel as a Relational Data Source
+Treat excel sheet as a relational data source.

 ## License